Pumpkin Dinner Rolls

-I tell my kids all the time when they show not much interest in eating their food but playing with it.
-Well, I find myself today that playing with food is quite entertaining and I did have a great time making these Pumpkin Dinner Rolls.
+I find myself today that playing with food is quite entertaining.
+I did have a great time making these Pumpkin Dinner Rolls.
 The best part?
 You get to eat them at the end!

 These rolls even look like mini pumpkins.
 They are quite easy to make from scratch and will look so gorgeous on your Thanksgiving dinner table.